leanswift/leanswift.github.io/Leanswift Sxe and CSD/Pages/eConnect for SX.e 20.3.0-Community Edition-Release Notes.md

 ## Known Issues

-Checkout sidebar is not getting updated when changing the quantity in mini cart from checkout page
+- Checkout sidebar is not getting updated when changing the quantity in mini cart from checkout page

-CenPOS order comments will not work
+- CenPOS order comments will not work

-Point to note: Customer cron will take long time to run (depending on the size of customers to be synced and the APIs configured in the Backend Mapping section).
+- Point to note: Customer cron will take long time to run (depending on the size of customers to be synced and the APIs configured in the Backend Mapping section).

 ## Metrics

-The metrics taken for Order creation and sync in CSD for a quanitiy of 100 orders with 2 or 3 lines in cron is 407.21320414543 (in seconds)
+- The metrics taken for Order creation and sync in CSD for 100 orders with 2 or 3 lines in cron is 407.21320414543 (in seconds)

-The metrics taken for 10k customers and its response to update in magento in the local system for Batch Size - 100
+- The metrics taken for 10k customers and its response to update in magento in the local system for Batch Size - 100.

 | Type | Time taken(Minutes) |
 | --- | --- |
 | Customer sync | 4 to 5 minutes for each batch |

-The metrics taken for 50k products(with 14 attributes configured in the mapping section) and its response to update in magento in the local system for Batch Size - 50.
+- The metrics taken for 50k products(with 14 attributes configured in the mapping section) and its response to update in magento in the local system for Batch Size - 50.

 | Type | Time taken(Minutes) |
 | --- | --- |